tusharnankani/poem/_notes/2024/To my moon.md

 <div class="poetry">

 Sea touches the sand,
-With its eb and flow,
+With its ebb and flow,
 Their love is the tide,
 That comes and goes.
 Sun burns for the moon,